weigo495959/what-s-new-/README.md

 # what-s-new in weigo's stuff -
-review for plans for exceptions in weigo's projects
+review for plans for Expectations in weigo's projects